-In the present study, the control SSGs presented normal ultrastructural findings of serous acini and duct system.
-However, ultrastructural alterations were observed in BoNTA-injected SSGs in 2 weeks, and these changes became more obvious and aggravated in 4 weeks.
-Nonetheless, these alterations were transient, and these atrophic changes were returned to almost normal histological structure in 12 weeks.
-In a study on rats' SSGs by Teymoortash et al. in 2007, the histological findings after 2 weeks of intragranular saline injection are similar to the present findings [16].
+In the present study, the control SSGs showed normal histological structures of serous acini and duct system without significant histological differences at 2, 4 and 12 weeks, indicating the growth effects on these structures are not significant.
+In a study on rats' SSGs by Teymoortash et al. in 2007, the histological findings after 2 weeks of intragranular saline injection are similar to the present findings[16].
 Similar findings were also reported in a study by Shan et al. who found regular acinar and ductal cells without any morphological changes with in rabbits SSGs injected with normal saline[17].